 This article includes excerpts from article in Referee.com, October 24, 2018 When we sign up to be an official, we should understand there is a higher standard of behavior for our actions on the field or court.
 But what about when we are not wearing the uniform?
 Like it or not officials are public figures, even at the amateur levels.

-From Referee.com, September 20, 2018 Every official has had a bad game he or she would rather forget.
-Whether it was a kicked call, problems with a partner or crewmate or argumentative players and coaches, it’s not always easy to put those games in the rear-view mirror; but we must make every effort to do that after we have recognized
+Every umpire has made a bad call during a game, whether they will admit it or not.
+Also, many of us have had one of those games he or she would rather forget.
+Whether it was a kicked call, problems with a partner or crewmate, or argumentative players and coaches, it is not always easy to put those games in

 Excerpts from article on Referee.com, 1/21/19 A good quote to remember: “There are no two words in the English language more harmful than, ‘Good job.’”
 How often do you walk into the locker room after a game, shake hands with your partner or crewmates and automatically say, “Good job,” before you’ve spent even a moment dissecting the job just completed?